folio-org/stripes-cli/doc/user-guide.md

 ### Creating a platform

-If you selected a platform such as `stripes-sample-platform` or `folio-testing-platform` at the time of creating a workspace, you are all set.
+If you selected a platform such as `stripes-sample-platform` or `platform-core` at the time of creating a workspace, you are all set.
 Refer to `stripes.config.js` and `package.json` of the [Stripes Sample Platform](https://github.com/folio-org/stripes-sample-platform) if you wish to create a platform manually.

 ### Running a platform